AvanzaBank/astrix/README.md

 # Astrix
 Astrix is a framework designed to simplify development and maintenance of microservices.
-At Avanza we use Astrix to run hundereds of microservices collaborating to provide the services required by the backend for the Avanza web site and our mobile applications.
+At Avanza we use Astrix to run hundereds of microservices collaborating to provide the services required by the backend applications for the Avanza web site and our mobile applications.

 Some of the features provided by Astrix are: